History

 The 4x4 concept emerged in 2005, in a bar called Blue Foot, and was produced for several years by SUSHI Performing and Visual Art Center.

-It was a space to present works of various disciplines specially designed for a platform of 1.20 by 1.20 meters.
+It was a space to present works from various disciplines specially designed for a 1.22 by 1.22 meter platform.
 (4 x 4 feet) and 30 cm high.
-The small stage was occupied with dance, theater, open mic , music and almost any performance act.
-The curatorship and leadership of the night was generally in charge of Liam Clancy taking place on the first Tuesday of every month between 2005 and 2009.
+The small stage was occupied with works of dance, theater,open mic, music and almost any performative act.
+The night was generally curated and hosted by Liam Clancy and was held on the first Tuesday of every month between 2005 and 2009.

-The experience of creating and presenting "La Última y Nos Vamos" was very enriching, refreshing and fun, so that same year we immediately proposed to SUSHI that it allow us to organize and curate a night of purely Tijuana artists, the proposal was pleasantly accepted and that's how it came about 4x4 Tijuana Night , transforming soon in 4x4 TJ Night.
+The experience of creating and presenting "La Última y Nos Vamos" was very enriching, refreshing and fun, which is why immediately that same year we proposed to SUSHI that they allow us to organize and curate a night of purely Tijuana artists, the proposal it was pleasantly accepted and that's how it came about 4x4 Tijuana Night, soon becoming4x4 T.J.
+Night.

-The idea and the concept crossed the border and found fertile ground in the city of Tijuana where it was possible to summon more artists and carry out functions in galleries such as the case of District 10, the format had many benefits given its portability and the interesting of the proposals.
-However, it was getting harder produce it for financing reasons.
+The idea and concept crossed the border and found fertile ground in the city of Tijuana where it was possible to convene more artists and perform shows in galleries such as the case of District 10, the format had many benefits given the portability and interestingness of the proposals. .
+However, it was increasingly difficult to produce it due to financing issues.

 A point where art, innovation, research, healthy competition and coexistence converge.